-Nearly one and a half years into the pandemic and most U.S. macroeconomic data continues to be positive, but there is a nagging feeling that the economy is underperforming.
+The pandemic seems to be moving from the pandemic phase to the endemic phase and businesses and consumers are learning to live with a new normal.
+Logistics and the lack of availability of raw materials is still an issue, the labor shortage is making it difficult for businesses to retain talent and inflationary pressures are everywhere.
 Although the state of New Mexico was not hit nearly as hard as other states at the outset of the pandemic, the state is lagging in the recovery.
 Recent large investments in the state by corporations are evidence that the state is starting to improve its position.
-By the end of 2020, New Mexico regained about one-third of the jobs lost at the start of the pandemic and is expected to add an average of 11,500 jobs per year through 2026.
+New Mexico is steadily recovering jobs and is predicted to return to pre-pandemic levels by 2023.

 The Water Authority is committed to fiscal responsibility, which is our assurance we will judiciously spend, earn and generate funds without placing undue hardship on our ratepayers.
-The adopted fiscal year 2022 budget identifies resources to provide quality water in sufficient quantity, to collect and treat wastewater to acceptable standards, to provide professional utility engineering services, and to provide utility customer services.
+The adopted fiscal year 2023 budget identifies resources to provide quality water in sufficient quantity, to collect and treat wastewater to acceptable standards, to provide professional utility engineering services, and to provide utility customer services.
 The budget also establishes the Water Authority's financial plan and uses the Goals, Objectives, and Performance Plan as guides for the appropriation of funds.

-The Water Authority has adopted the fiscal year 2022 budget according to the utility's projected estimated revenues.
-General Fund revenue for FY2022 is estimated to be \$239.3 million, representing an increase of \$1.5 million from the fiscal year 2021 budget amount.
-There is no rate increase proposed for fiscal year 2022.
+The Water Authority has adopted the fiscal year 2023 budget according to the utility's projected estimated revenues.
+General Fund revenue for FY2023 is estimated to be \$244.7 million, representing an increase of \$12.8 million from the fiscal year 2022 budget amount.
+There is a 5% rate increase proposed for fiscal year 2023.